Cratis/Chronicle/Documentation/kernel/api/index.md

 ```

-Represents the generation of an Aksio.Cratis.Events.EventType.
+Represents the generation of an Cratis.Events.EventType.

 ### Properties